skupperproject/skewer/example/README.md

 ## Cleaning up

-To remove Skupper and the other resources from this exercise, use the following commands:
+BEGIN To remove Skupper and the other resources from this exercise, use the following commands:
+ END

 _**West:**_